Firesphere/silverstripe-csp-headers/readme.md

 If you want to submit forms to a different domain, you can add the allowed domains under the forms section

+## inline scripts or custom scripts

+If you use the default methods provided by the `Requirements` class, the needed SHA's and SRI's are automatically calculated for you.

 # .htaccess

 Any header set in the `.htaccess`, Apache `site.conf` or `nginx.conf` files will override the headers